soumitjana/customer-support-agent/README.md

 ## How components interact

+1. **Web Interface Flow:** `app.py` collects user input via Streamlit forms, calls `workflow_runner.run_customer_support_workflow()`, handles human-in-the-loop interactions through the web UI, and displays results.

-1. `main.py` builds an initial `state` and reads `config.yaml` (the current project contains an inline config and a single `config.yaml` file which mirrors the stages).
+2. **CLI Flow:** `main.py` builds an initial `state` and reads `config.yaml`, then follows the same workflow logic as the web interface.

-2. For each ability, `main.py` consults the `ABILITIES` registry in `utils/abilities.py` to determine whether the ability is `auto` (run locally via `COMMON` functions) or `human` (use `human_client`) or `atlas` (LLM-backed via `mcp_client`).
+3. For each ability, the workflow consults the `ABILITIES` registry in `utils/abilities.py` to determine whether the ability is `auto` (run locally via `COMMON` functions) or `human` (use `human_client` for CLI or web UI prompts) or `atlas` (LLM-backed via `mcp_client`).

-3. `client/mcp_client.MCPClient` runs `COMMON` functions directly or sends an ability prompt to `services.llm_service.LLMService` when the server is `atlas`.
+4. `client/mcp_client.MCPClient` runs `COMMON` functions directly or sends an ability prompt to `services.llm_service.LLMService` when the server is `atlas`.

-4. Atlas responses are parsed safely by `MCPClient.safe_run_ability`, which attempts JSON parsing and graceful degradation for malformed LLM outputs.
+5. Atlas responses are parsed safely by `MCPClient.safe_run_ability`, which attempts JSON parsing and graceful degradation for malformed LLM outputs.

-5. The orchestrator updates the `state` with each ability's output and continues.
+6. The orchestrator updates the `state` with each ability's output and continues.
 If `escalation_decision` indicates escalation, the orchestrator triggers human intervention.

 ## Next phases

 - RAG (Retrieval-Augmented Generation) implementation for `knowledge_base_search` — integrate a document store (e.g., FAISS, Chroma, or a cloud vector DB), add an indexing pipeline, and wire retrieval into Atlas prompts so the LLM can ground answers in KB articles.

-- Front-end UI with streaming messages — implement a small web UI (FastAPI/Flask + WebSockets or a React frontend) to stream model/human messages to operators and customers in real time.
+- **Enhanced Streamlit UI features:**
+  - Real-time streaming responses from LLM
+  - Chat-like interface for customer interactions
+  - Agent dashboard for support staff
+  - File upload capabilities for attachments
+  - Integration with external ticketing systems

+- Authentication and user management for the web interface

+- API endpoints for integration with external systems

 ## Notes and tips